ebrahim22586/Bsah_helper_linux/readme.txt

 This script helps manage users and groups on a Linux system.
 It includes functionalities to add, modify, and delete users and groups, as well as show user data and change passwords.
 Each task is encapsulated in its own script, which is called by the main `helper_linux` script.

+Usage:
+Place all the scripts in the same directory.
+Make sure each script is executable with chmod +x script_name.sh.
+Run the helper_linux.sh script to access all functionalities.